ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 **Important** The reference genome assembly must be chromosome scale.
 If your reference assembly also consists of many small fragments (ex GRCh38) then you must use the `--refContigs` option to specify the chromosomes.
 Ex for GRCh38 `--refContigs $(for i in `seq 22`; do echo chr$i; done ; echo "chrX chrY chrM")`.
 If you want to include the remaining reference contig fragments in your graph, add the `--otherContig chrOther` option.

-**Also Important** We do not yet support the *alternate* loci from GRCh38, ex the various HLA contigs.
+**Also Important** We do not yet automatically support the *alternate* loci from GRCh38, ex the various HLA contigs.
 They must be excluded from the input fasta file to get sane results.
 They can be included in the graph by providing a separate sample / fasta pair in the input for each contig.
-We are very interested in streamlining support for this in a future release.
+Please [here](#grch38-alts-graph) for an example of how to do so.

 The individual parts of the pipeline can be run independently using the following commands.
 See also the "step-by-step" yeast example below.